-Still, there are ways to maintain a positive online reputation, and we’re here to offer some clarity while navigating the process.
+Think of your online reputation as a relationship.
+As with any relationship, there are good times and bad times, and you’re responsible for keeping it healthy so it will be sustainable for the long term.
+There are ways to maintain a positive online reputation, and we’re here to offer some clarity while navigating the process.
 Let this blog serve as a roadmap to maintain your positive reputation, or as a primer for improvement if you’re dealing with an influx of negative mentions.

 Keep in mind that a positive online reputation can’t be constructed overnight.
 It is the result of careful curation over time.
 If you dedicate the time to improve your reputation, you can expect to see results.
 A good place to start is to develop (and stick to!) a reputation strategy.

 Step 1: Focus on your brand